FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/ready-events.md

 ## Ready Events
-There are 2 essential events emitted on the main document.
+There are two essential events emitted on the main document.

 **IMPORTANT**